Stádlec: Administrative division

+Etymology

+The name Stádlec has its root in the Czech word stádo ('herd') and the Old Czech word stadlce (designation of places where herds stood).

 Geography

 Stádlec is located about 13 km west of Tábor and 70 km south of Prague.
 It lies in the Tábor Uplands.
 The Lužnice River flows along the eastern municipal border.
 The Smutná River briefly flows along the western border.
 There are several fishponds in the municipal territory, the largest of which is Mlýnský Stádlec.

 History

 The first written mention of Stádlec is from 1287, when it was a property of Záviš of Falkenstein.
-The village was owned by various less important noblemen and the owners often changed.
+The village was owned by various lesser noblemen and the owners often changed.
 In 1925, Stádlec was promoted to a market town.

 Transport

 There are no railways or major roads passing through the municipality.